 “Traditionally, meetings were primarily about achieving business goals but there’s been a shift toward providing environments that support attendees’ overall well-being,” says Jessica Montefusco, chief experience officer, Wicked Event Design.
 “We are more conscious of the fact that when people feel good physically and mentally, they’re more likely to be engaged and productive during meetings, while creativity and participation are also improved.”

-Additionally, meeting attendees are onboard, says David Stevens, co-founder, Olympian Meeting, and host of “Return on Wellness,” a YouTube webcast focused on the ROI of bringing wellness into events.
+Additionally, meeting attendees are onboard, says David Stevens, co-founder of Olympian Meeting, Event Marketing Authority, and the host of “Return on Wellness,” a YouTube webcast focused on the ROI of bringing wellness into events.
 “When events add wellness elements, they see higher survey scores, knowledge retention and overall attendee satisfaction.”

 Mental health is especially important for meeting attendees while they are soaking in new information, and there is a variety of ways to address it.